 The EIS shall identify and consider the environmental effects of alternative methods and/or sites for carrying out the undertaking.
 The EIS shall include a detailed analysis of the advantages and disadvantages of the preferred alternative as compared to the other alternatives.
 The level of detail for this analysis must be sufficient to allow the reader to understand the alternatives and how they compare to the preferred undertaking, and the reasons for selecting the preferred alternative methods, and for rejecting others.
-The EIS shall demonstrate how the preferred alternative contributes to sustainable development, how the precautionary approach has been applied in project planning, and provide an operational history of the former mine site and exploration activities, particularly how operations were carried out without the road.
+The EIS shall demonstrate how the preferred alternative contributes to sustainable development, how the precautionary approach has been applied in project planning, and provide an operational history of the existing farm site.